ibm-cloud-docs/assistant/dialog-methods.md

 ### now(String time zone)
 {: #dialog-methods-dates-now}

 Returns a string with the current date and time in the format `yyyy-MM-dd HH:mm:ss`.
-Optionally specify a `timezone` value to get the current date and time for a specific time zone.
+Optionally specify a `timezone` value to get the current date and time for a specific time zone, with a returned string in the format `yyyy-MM-dd HH:mm:ss VV`.

 - Static function.
 - The other date/time methods can be invoked on date-time values that are returned by this function and it can be passed in as their argument.